-We recently got an email from someone who is going through a lot not only in their personal life but in their spiritual walk as well.
+I recently was talking with someone who is going through a lot not only in their personal life but in their spiritual walk as well.
 They mentioned that they were saved at the age of 11, but because they have made so many mistakes in their life, they question whether or not they are really saved.
-Here’s what we had to say in response.
+Here's what I had to say in response to that:

 Our propensity to sin doesn't go away once we accept Christ and our salvation doesn't dissolve when we sin.
 Let's look at a few biblical examples: